 There are several easy, inexpensive ways to improve your indoor air quality—it can be anything from adding more fresh air to using air purifiers for multiple chemicals or large room humidifiers.
 Check out the video to hear their tips, and click the links below to see a few of our product offerings that may assist you this winter.

 As they mention in the video, adding an air purifier with HEPA filtration is one of the easiest ways to remove unwanted particles and allergens from your home.
 We offer a number of HEPA air purifiers, so see if one is right for you.
 Get More Tips!

 Humidifiers are invaluable tools that can help boost your indoor comfort, soothe your baby’s delicate respiratory system, and even reduce heating costs during the cold winter months.
 But did you know that humidifiers also have another important purpose?
 They can help you—and your little ones—stay healthy during flu season.
-With the 2011-2012 flu season peaking this month, read on to learn 4 reasons you should be using a humidifier right now.
+With flu season on the horizon, read on to learn 4 reasons you should be using a humidifier right now.

 A 2009 study conducted by the National Academy of Sciences found that flu germs survive and spread more easily in dry air conditions.
 These results suggest that boosting your indoor humidity level makes it less likely for flu germs to survive and transmit to those around you.
 Aim to maintain a humidity level of between 45 and 50% to curb the spread of germs.
 An inexpensive hygrometer can help you stay on top of humidity measurement.

 To relieve respiratory problems, sinus irritation, and other uncomfortable symptoms associated with dry air, humidifiers are often a first line of defense.
 However, did you know that humidifier water tanks can be a breeding ground for mold and bacteria?
 Furthermore, without proper care, your trusty humidifier can actually damage your air quality by circulating these irritants throughout your environment.